evarga/ai-imager/README.md

 All user inputs must be sanitized, in this case the image URL.
 It is advisable to apply the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) standard to mitigate many previously mentioned issues.
 Also, consult [SameSite cookies](https://web.dev/articles/samesite-cookies-explained) to prevent CSRF attacks.

 # Conclusion
 With the help of AI it is possible to craft interesting mashups that were unimaginable not so long time ago.
 This project showcases the abilities of OpenAI to understand, describe and synthetize images and potentially do language translations on-the-fly.
-This project also illustrates many technical details that are common in architecting distributed systems, as well as, best industry pactices, like CI/CD pipelines to automate SDLC related tasks.
+This project also illustrates many technical details that are common in architecting distributed systems, as well as, the best industry pactices, like CI/CD pipelines to automate SDLC related tasks.